Coming Up: What’s on in July

 Our thinking about drinking, as a society, is wonky.
 Drinking is not inevitable.
 Or compulsory.
 We don’t need a doctor’s note to excuse us from swan-diving into wine”, writes Catherine Gray in The Unexpected Joy of Being Sober.

-The theme for Alcohol Awareness Week 2024 is ‘Understanding alcohol harm’.
+The theme for Alcohol Awareness Week 2025 is Alcohol & Work.

 “It’s time for alcohol to stop playing such a centre-stage role in our lives and in our society.
 We don’t need to be surrounded by alcohol marketing everywhere we go”, says Alcohol Change UK, the force behind this annual campaign.

 The message is upbeat: alcohol harm is not inevitable and change is possible.
-Further info, plus details of support, on the Alcohol Change UK website.
+There’s more info, plus details of support, on the Alcohol Change UK website.

 Lead picture credit: Lee Jeffs on Unsplash